Onto-Med/GFO/README.md

 > **Heller B, Herre H**.
 Formal Ontology and Principles of GOL.
 Onto-Med Report Nr.
 1. Research Group Ontologies in Medicine (Onto-Med), University of Leipzig.

 ### Further Documentation
 Apart from the GFO reports, we have not yet completed the work on more introductory or tutorial material.
 This is going to happen in the nearer future.
-Currently, the easiest way to access the basic categories of GFO is to view the file *gfo-basic.owl* in an ontology editor (e.g. [OwlSight](https://www.w3.org/2001/sw/wiki/OWLSight) or [Protégé](https://protege.stanford.edu)).
+Currently, the easiest way to access the basic categories of GFO is to view the file [gfo-light.owl] in an ontology editor (e.g. [Protégé](https://protege.stanford.edu)).
 In particular, that file provides short descriptions for each category.